Trump Keeps Talking About Second-Trimester Abortions. Here's What He Gets Wrong

 Some abortion providers worry that the increasingly inflammatory rhetoric may have unintended consequences.

-“I have friends that provide in very conservative areas where they have protesters outside their clinics everyday, and they get death threats,” Dr. Kristyn Brandi told TIME.
+“I have friends that provide in very conservative areas where they have protesters outside their clinics everyday, and they get death threats,” Brandi told TIME.
 “So when I hear these things in the news, I always wonder about what’s going to be the blowback — what’s going to happen to providers that are working in these conservative areas?”